anon80999/pyb3la/readme.md

 #### Python side

-Once the variable is defined "in the watcher", you can stream, log and monitor its value from python.
+Once the variable is declared with the Watcher template, you can stream, log, monitor and control its value from python.
 For example, to stream the value of `myvar` from python, you can do:

 ```python
 from pybela import Streamer